 Elder Abuse Taskforce

-In creating this taskforce the Commissioners marshaled all of the resources of Dauphin County .
-The taskforce consists of members from the Dauphin County Area Agency on Aging, the Dauphin County District Attorney, detectives from the Dauphin County Criminal Investigation Division, the Dauphin County Office of Victim-Witness Protection, the Pennsylvania Attorney General's Office, and the Pennsylvania Securities Commission, Chiefs of Police from local municipalities and representatives from the banking community.
+In creating this Task Force, the Commissioners marshaled all of the resources of Dauphin County .
+The Task Force consists of members from the Dauphin County Area Agency on Aging, the Dauphin County District Attorney, detectives from the Dauphin County Criminal Investigation Division, the Dauphin County Office of Victim-Witness Protection, the Pennsylvania Attorney General's Office, the United States Postal Inspector's Office and the Pennsylvania Securities Commission, Chiefs of Police from local municipalities, representatives from the banking community and interested citizens.
 This coalition represents an unprecedented cooperative effort at all levels of government.

-In its short existence there have been many successes including arrests of individuals who have attempted to steal from senior citizens.
-For the first time in Dauphin County an individual who wrongly took money from a senior citizen was forced to pay the money back.
+Since its creation there have been many arrests of individuals who have attempted to exploit Dauphin County senior citizens.
+For the first time in Dauphin County an individuals who steal money from senior citizens are being forced to pay the money back.
 A clear message is being sent.

 Perhaps more important than these individual successes the taskforce has created an environment in which agencies and investigators from the state, county and local levels, and the banking community, come together on a regular basis to talk about threats to our senior citizens and how we can combat these threats before a senior citizen is harmed or exploited.
 Protective Service Workers within the Dauphin County Area Agency on Aging now have the ability and access to meet at any time with county detectives to discuss cases.
 Investigators and protective workers can call and meet with local police officers at any time to seek help in their investigations.